oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 .. image:: ../img/workflows/1_transitions_steps.png

-``Attributes`` are characteristics of the record.
+Attributes are characteristics of the record.
 For example, a ZIP code and a street name are attributes of an address.
 In the course of each transition, you can change some attributes of the processed record.

-A workflow may have ``configuration parameters`` (also known as ``variables``).
-For example, the **Alternative Checkout** workflow includes reviewing of an order by an authorized person.
-This is usually required only for orders over a certain amount, so the workflow's configuration parameter enables you to set an order subtotal limit that triggers the alternative checkout.
+A workflow may have configuration parameters (also known as variables).
+For example, the Alternative Checkout workflow includes reviewing of an order by an authorized person.
+This is usually required only for orders exceeding a certain amount, so the workflow's configuration parameter enables you to set an order subtotal limit that triggers the alternative checkout.

 .. image:: ../img/workflows/workflow_config_prameters.png

-If enabled (see the section below), the **Workflow** widget displays the process steps defined in workflow configuration on the record view page.
+If enabled (see the section below), the workflow widget displays the process steps defined in workflow configuration on the record view page.
 Multiple workflow widgets can be displayed for one record at the same time.

 .. image:: ../img/workflows/2_wf_steps_new.png